Connect L298N motor driver with RC remote control receiver

 Make sure the RPi and your desktop are on the same network and run QGroundControl (QGC) and the Python script (the order is irrelevant).

-The DiddyBorg logs into the QGC and you will then find the option to teach your joystick in the Vehicle settings.
+The DiddyBorg sends heartbeat messages, which are recognized and answered by QGC.
+After exchanging a few more messages (please do not be confused by the error messages), the connection is established and you will then find the option to teach in your joystick in the vehicle settings.
 Please note that diddy2QGroundControl.py in mode 2 uses the roll channel for right/left control and the inverted value of the pitch channel for motor control.

 Modernized User Interface for CompuFly by Flytron